Skip to main content

 The Heart Rate Variability (HRV) metric we use is lnRMSSD.
 We chose to use this metric instead of the standard SDNN because it more accurately reflects the activity of your parasympathetic nervous system — the body’s protective mechanism responsible for efficient blood circulation and heart regulation.
 Higher numbers indicate the parasympathetic nervous system is actively working to protect your body.

-Warning sign in your Wellness
+Warning sign in your Health

-A warning sign in your Wellness means we’ve spotted a sharp and unusual decline in HRV in your last measurement.
+A warning sign in your Health means we’ve spotted a sharp and unusual decline in HRV in your last measurement.
 This can simply reflect that you’re experiencing a lot of stress, but pay attention if that’s not the case — you might be getting sick.
 Take care of yourself by getting plenty of rest.

 Measurement Health is limited to just a single measurement at one point in time — it’s not a complete picture of your whole day.

-Wellness takes into account and analyzes all of your measurements from today, comparing them to both your personal baseline and population averages — it’s a more holistic and comprehensive analysis.
+Health takes into account and analyzes all of your measurements from today, comparing them to both your personal baseline and population averages — it’s a more holistic and comprehensive analysis.

 Battery